Income tax returns are submitted from 15 February to 30 April 2020.

 - sent by e-mail digitally signed.

-Return income tax can be donated in a simplified way in the e-MTA to the association or religious association included in the list of persons entitled to income tax relief.
+Return income tax can be donated in a simplified way in the e-MTA to the association or religious association included in the list of associations entitled to income tax relief.

 Donations can be made to up to three recipients and none donation should be not less than 1 euro.